Digital Tipping for Home Services: Why Movers, Cleaners, and Landscapers Are Going Cashless

 How digital tipping works for home services

 The flow is simple: a QR code appears on the invoice, work order, crew badge, or a leave-behind card.
-The homeowner scans it with their phone camera — no app download needed — and tips the individual crew member or the whole team via Apple Pay, Google Pay, or any card.
+The homeowner scans it with their phone camera, with no app download needed, and tips the individual crew member or the whole team via Apple Pay, Google Pay, or any card.
 The money hits the worker's bank account within 24-48 hours.

 Which home services benefit most?